 Enjoy the taste of coconut ice cream.

-When I was stressed with post-divorce court cases, I did the above exercise for the appropriate setting, such as when strolling through a park.
-I recently started doing karaoke on stage, was a speaker at a conference in London and took a river cruise through the Netherlands at the peak of tulip season.
+When I was stressed with post-divorce court cases, I used the above exercise wherever I found myself, such as when strolling through a park or farmers’ market.
+I recently started doing karaoke on stage, was a speaker at a conference in London, and took a river cruise through the Netherlands at the peak of tulip season.
 Look locally to discover opportunities for having new experiences.
 It is loads more fun to be an active participant than an onlooker in life.